osisoft/Edge-Data-Store-Docs/content/sds/write-data/writing-data-api.md

 ]
 ```

-This request will only change the `Measurement` value at the specified event index.
+This request only changes the `Measurement` value at the specified event index.

 **Note:** Patching is used to patch the events of the selected fields for one or more events in the stream.
 Only the fields indicated in `selectExpression` are modified.
 The events to be modified are indicated by the index value of each entry in the collection.